 Listen

 In this episode, host Alyssa Watson, DVM, welcomes Andrea C. Eriksson De Rezende, DVM, DACVIM (Cardiology), to discuss her recent Clinician’s Brief article, “Hypertrophic Cardiomyopathy in a Cat.”
-Dr. Eriksson De Rezende covers a variety of presentations, the full list of diagnostics including NT-proBNP, the virtues of sedation, and therapies ranging from the mainstays to that new sirolimus drug.
+Dr. Eriksson De Rezende covers a variety of presentations; the full list of diagnostics, including NT-proBNP; the virtues of sedation; and therapies that range from the mainstays to the new drug sirolimus.
 Following this case-based exercise, they go well beyond the basics when it comes to HCM and thromboembolic disease in cats.

 Watch